String Geometry and Non-perturbative Formulation of String Theory: Non-perturbative formulation of superstring theory

-By definition of the $\epsilon$-open neighbourhood, on a connected super Riemann surface with open and closed punctures and with or without boundaries in $M$, arbitrary two superstring states with the same Chan-Paton indices are connected continuously.
+By definition of the $\epsilon$-open neighborhood, on a connected super Riemann surface with open and closed punctures and with or without boundaries in $M$, arbitrary two superstring states with the same Chan-Paton indices are connected continuously.
 Thus, there is an one-to-one correspondence between such a super Riemann surface that have Chan-Paton indices and a curve parametrized by $\bar{\tau}$ from $\bar{\tau}=-\infty$ to $\bar{\tau}=\infty$ on $\mathfrak{M}_{D_T}$.
 That is, curves that represent asymptotic processes on $\mathfrak{M}_{D_T}$ reproduce the right moduli space of the super Riemann surfaces.

-By a general curve parametrized by $t$ on $\mathfrak{M}_{D_T}$, superstring states on the different super Riemann surfaces that have even different genera, can be connected continuously, whereas the different super Riemann surfaces that have different genera cannot be connected continuously in the moduli space of the super Riemann surfaces.
-Therefore, the superstring geometry is expected to possess non-perturbative effects.
+By a general curve parametrized by $t$ on $\mathfrak{M}_{D_T}$, superstring states on the different super Riemann surfaces that have even different genera, can be connected continuously, whereas the different super Riemann surfaces that have different genera cannot be connected continuously in the moduli space of the super Riemann surfaces in the target space.